sts10/sts10.github.io/_posts/2019-04-08-terminal-redox-alacritty.markdown

 [As the ReadMe explains](https://github.com/BurntSushi/ripgrep#installation), there are precompiled binaries for all platforms.
 Or you can use Homebrew: `brew install ripgrep`.

+## Ion: A shell written in Rust

+[Ion](https://github.com/redox-os/ion) "is a modern system shell that features a simple, yet powerful, syntax.
+It is written entirely in Rust, which greatly increases the overall quality and security of the shell."
+It is "developed alongside, and primarily for, [RedoxOS](https://www.redox-os.org/)," an operating system written in Rust.
+But Ion promises to be fully capable on other \*nix platforms.

+I haven't tried Ion myself, but readers of this post might be interested!

 ## Other Rust Programs I'm Hoping to Try at Some Point

 - [Zola](https://www.getzola.org/) is a static site generator written in Rust.
 Currently I'm using Jekyll, which is written in Ruby and is generally kind of a pain to set up and maintain.
 I'm hoping Zola is faster and, assuming it uses Cargo, will be easier to install/upgrade/maintain.